ashlinrichardson/dem/README.md

 # dem
-quick and dirty dem visualization, started with repo "multiPick" and went from there..data is from:
+quick and dirty dem visualization, started with repo "multiPick" and went from there.. data, an extract from around Vancouver Island, is from:

 * Canada geospatial extraction tool: https://maps.canada.ca/czs/index-en.html